Best restaurants in London's theatres

-For lovers of history, Wilton Music Hall is an exceptionally special treat.
+For lovers of history, Wilton Music Hall is a treat.
+Since 1859, the building has been home to stars of music hall and variety.
 Restored sensitively, it maintains much of its original architecture and detail, especially with the elaborately carved bar.
-Since 1859, the building has been home to stars of music hall and variety.

-Superb pizzas are the core of the menu devised by Winner of BBC Masterchef Natalie who runs The Gatherers both within Wilton Music Hall and as an outside catering business.
+Superb pizzas are the core of the menu devised by Winner of BBC Masterchef Natalie, who runs The Gatherers both within Wilton Music Hall and as an outside catering business.
 The unusual, ultra savoury anchovy tapenade and gremolata, and the mushroom combination are among the best pizzas to be experienced in London.
-The chocolate brownie is good as well.
+The chocolate brownie is great as well.

-It's good enough to make a play about and what many restaurateurs surely dream of.
-Andrew Lloyd-Weber went to Naughty Piglet's modest yet superb modern British bistro in Brixton and was so impressed by the food that he commissioned a restaurant in his new theatre.
+The story behind this theatre restaurant is almost worthy of its own show.
+Andrew Lloyd-Weber went to Naughty Piglet's modest yet superb modern British bistro in Brixton and was so impressed by the food that he commissioned a restaurant in his theatre, The Other Palace, in Victoria.

-It may not have quite the atmosphere of the cosy original, yet with its dark wood and copper is sleek and very now.
-The menu is just as alluring; full of interesting flavours and textures.
-Expect dishes such as fresh crab matched with finely shredded white cabbage rifled with chopped peanuts and yuzu, or slow-cooked glazed pork belly with white miso on the side, as well as brilliant brill partnered by an exceptionally silky buttery sauce.
+It may not quite have the atmosphere of the cosy original, but the dark wood and copper is sleek and very now.
+And crucially the menu at The Other Naughty is just as alluring; full of interesting flavours and textures.
+Expect dishes such as fresh crab matched with finely shredded white cabbage rifled with chopped peanuts and yuzu; or slow-cooked glazed pork belly with white miso on the side; as well as brilliant brill partnered with an exceptionally silky buttery sauce.
 The creme caramel has just the right wobble and lusciousness.
-Steer carefully on the natural wines, and be sure to taste before committing....
+Steer carefully on the natural wines, and be sure to taste before committing...

-There's a good choice of salt fish fritters, plantain chips, salt and pepper squid, followed by Escovitch fish and Creole lamb, as well as that fiery jerk.
+Along with the fiery jerk chicken, there's a good choice of salt fish fritters, plantain chips, salt and pepper squid, followed by Escovitch fish and Creole lamb.

 At weekends, The Tabernacle also offer a brunch menu with Caribbean inflections.